glasnt/talks/2019_05_PyConUS.podium/slides.md

 IF AVAILABLE - show real tapestry now.

 In what is now a tradition, this tapestry will be auctioned off tomorrow night at the PyLadies charity auction.
 Proceeds will go to PyLadies, so if you've got a ticket, I hope to see you there!

+It makes me really happy to see that the python community really embraces physical crafts.
+It's great that we can be a community that can share interests outside of code.
+That OtherSkills lightning talks back in 2014, the auction now?
+It's really nice.

+I mean I'm going to do some acroyoga later, at a tech conf.
+It's awesome.

+ANYWAY.

 ---